retifrav/rclone-rc-web-gui/README.md

 Here:

-- we have 2 remotes: `disk` and `seedbox`
+- we have 2 remotes: `disk` and `seedbox`;
-- both have `startingFolder` set, so that will be the folder opened when the remote is chosen in the files panel
+- both have `startingFolder` set, so that will be the folder opened when the remote is chosen in the files panel;
-- `disk` has `canQueryDisk` set to `true`, so it supports querying information about available disk space
+- `disk` has `canQueryDisk` set to `true`, so it supports querying information about available disk space;
-  - in case of external disks, you'll also need to set their mounted path (`pathToQueryDisk`)
+  - in case of external disks, you'll also need to set their mounted path (`pathToQueryDisk`).

 ### Queue